makamadams2008-wq/Scholarship-Technology-The-Bees-Knees-/README.md

 Problem Statement:

 Current beekeeping technology is designed for commercial use where honey extraction is centered.
-Most beginners do not understand the implications that come with using the commercial hive designs; this misalignment in expectations and technology causes three major problems.
+Most beginners do not understand the implications that come with using the commercial hive designs.

-There is a lack of technology surrounding beginner beekeepers to support them in a way that creates a balanced relationship between bees and humans.
+This comes down to a lack of technology surrounding beginner beekeepers to support them in a way that creates a balanced relationship between bees and humans.
 Because of this, beginners tend to put the hive in an unsatisfactory position when considering current-day technology.
 This leads to three major problems, which are time management and organization, hive viability, and honey bias.

 Honey bias (the over extraction of honey):